 Over the past few years, we’ve witnessed the growth of social media influencers across various different platforms.

-With millions of followers watching their every move, each post, tweet, video, or status they share has the potential to be instantly seen by millions or people.
-And, what’s more, they actually work – with 40% of Twitter users stating that they’ve made a purchase as a direct result of a Tweet from an influencer and 74% of consumers stating that they rely on social platforms to inform their purchases.
+With millions of followers watching their every move, each post or status they share has the potential to be instantly seen by millions or people.
+And, what’s more, they actually work!
+With 40% of Twitter users stating that they’ve made a purchase as a direct result of a Tweet from an influencer and 74% of consumers stating that they rely on social platforms to inform their purchases.

 However, as the popularity of using social media influencers increases, so too does the cost of partnering with them to promote brands or products.
 This has lead more and more companies to look to micro-influencers as a more cost effective alternative.

-Although micro-influencers typically have less than 10,000 followers, a far cry from the millions promised by leading influencers, the vast majority of these followers are fully engaged and are genuinely interested in what the influencer has to say.
+Micro-influencers typically have less than 10,000 followers, a far cry from the millions promised by leading influencers.
+However the vast majority of these followers are fully engaged and are genuinely interested in what the influencer has to say.

 What’s more, micro-influencers are also seen as more trustworthy.

-However, it’s important that you are only reaching out to the right influencers for your brand and your audience – there are plenty of tools available to help you do this.
+It’s important that you are only reaching out to the right influencers for your brand and your audience.
+There are plenty of tools available to help you do this.

-Social media is a 24/7 platform, with customers discussing, debating, querying, and complimenting your brand, products and services, every hour of every day.
+Social media is a 24/7 platform.
+Customers discuss, debate, query, and compliment your brand, products and services.
+Every hour of every day.

-With this in mind, real time communication will play a vital role in social media marketing strategies in 2019 and companies need to be constantly searching for mentions, scheduling content to be posted at any point, and utilising Chatbots to offer an immediate response.
+With this in mind, real time communication will play a vital role in social media marketing strategies in 2019.
+Companies need to be constantly searching for mentions, scheduling content to be posted at any point, and utilising Chatbots to offer an immediate response.

-If you fail to embrace real time communications, you will likely miss out on a whole host of opportunities to engage with your target audience and promote your brand.
+Failing to embrace real time communications means you will likely miss out on a whole host of opportunities to engage with your target audience and promote your brand.

-Closely linked to real time marketing, social listening is about searching the web and social media platforms to find any mentions of your brand or any relevant keywords, including untagged brand mentions, industry keywords that could signify the interest to buy a product or service and mentions on blogs and news sites.
+Social listening is closely linked to real time marketing.
+It’s all about searching the web and social media platforms to find any mentions of your brand or any relevant keywords.
+This includes untagged brand mentions and industry keywords that could signify the interest to buy a product or service and mentions on blogs and news sites.

-Currently, the primary goals of social listening are customer service and reputation management, with only a few brands embracing the tactic for lead generation and social selling, but that’s all set to change.
+Currently, the primary goals of social listening are customer service and reputation management.
+Only a few brands embrace the tactic for lead generation and social selling, but that’s all set to change.

-Whether your social media platforms could benefit from a total overhaul in 2019 or you’re looking to take the first steps to developing a comprehensive social media marketing plan, get in touch!
+Maybe your social media platforms could benefit from a total overhaul in 2019.
+Or maybe you’re looking to take the first steps to developing a comprehensive social media marketing plan.
+Get in touch!